Technical Guides

 What is a PBX?

-1. Multiple telephone lines connected to the PBX.
+- Multiple phone lines connected to the PBX

 What is SIP?